 How is Fetal Arrhythmia diagnosed during pregnancy?

 If your doctor suspects an arrhythmia after reviewing your routine ultrasound, he or she may request a fetal echocardiogram (ECHO), or an ultrasound of the fetal heart.
 This safe, noninvasive test shows the structure of the heart and helps determine the type of arrhythmia.
 This can help us confirm the diagnosis and discuss possible options for treatment.

 How is Fetal Arrhythmia monitored and treated during pregnancy?

 Premature beats have very little, if any, effect on a fetus.
 Fetal tachycardia or bradycardia can cause heart failure either in the womb or at birth.

 Bradycardia, if related to complete heart block needs to be closely followed in-utero to watch for development of heart failure.
-Mothers with autoimmune disease, and specific antibodies can be at risk for this.
+Mothers with autoimmune disease have specific antibodies which place the fetus at risk.
 The antibodies can cross the placenta and damage the conduction system of the baby’s heart.

 Supraventricular tachycardia may require treatment before birth, because it can result in heart failure.
-Typically, mothers are hospitalized and started on medicines that can cross to the baby and help control the heart rate.
+Typically, mothers are hospitalized and started on medications that help control the fetal heart rate.
 After delivery, these babies are monitored and may require medication.
 Our Fetal Heart Team at the Fetal Care Institute will monitor your baby closely during pregnancy and help coordinate a delivery plan.